giuliascalas/Predictiong-IvaM-Exemption-Codes/README.md

 These variables collectively capture crucial information about transactions, including business characteristics, VAT treatment, document type, industry classification, and accounting details, essential for analysis and IvaM classification.

 As part of the preprocessing, we checked the unique values for all the variables as we did for the **‘IvaM’** variable, and we observed that some variables contained unmapped values.
-This is to say that in the data itself, we had classes that the dataset description provided by Teamsystem and BIP did not include or explain.
+This is to say that in the data itself, we had classes that the dataset description provided by CompanyName did not include or explain.

 As variables _‘A’_ and _‘B’_ contained a small number of unmapped values, we decided to drop the rows that contained unmapped values for these variables.
 However, we observed that the quality of the dataset was compromised by unmapped values in both variables _‘Iva’_ and _‘IvaM’_.
 ‘Iva’ contained values N2 and N3 that were not present in the dataset description.
 Therefore we chose to manually map _N2_ to values _N2.1_ or _N2.2_, and map _N3_ to _N3.1_, _N3.2_, _N3.4_, or _N3.6_, based on the frequency of corresponding IvaM values, further explained in the program notes.